siggame/blog/MegaMinerAI-Rules.md

 - Prizes are awarded to *teams* not to individual members of a team.
   - It is the responsibility of a prize-winning team to decide how prizes should be divided among its members.
-- Prizes from the Final Tournament are awarded in the form of Amazon.com Gift Cards as follows:
+- Prizes from the Final Tournament are awarded as cash as follows:
-  - First place: \$180
+  - First place: $500
-  - Second place: \$120
+  - Second place: $220
-  - Third place: \$60
+  - Third place: $120

 Tournament
 ----------